Animal Bites and Rabies

-Dry the wound and cover it with a sterile dressing, but do not use tape or butterfly
+Dry the wound and cover it with a sterile dressing.
+Do not use tape or butterfly bandages

-whether additional treatment, such as antibiotics, a tetanus booster, or rabies vaccination
+whether additional treatment, such as antibiotics, a tetanus booster, or rabies vaccine

 is needed.
 This is especially important for bites on the face, hands, or feet, or